Celsius Holdings

 The PepsiCo Inventory Headwinds

-The transition to PepsiCo distribution created temporary headwinds that spooked investors in 2024.
-Revenue for the 12 months ended December 31, 2024, increased 3% to $1,355.6 million compared to $1,318.0 million for the prior year.
-Revenue was impacted by timing of orders from our largest distributor, increased promotional activity and incentive programs.
+For the 12 months ended December 31, 2024, revenue rose just 3% to $1,355.6 million, up from $1,318.0 million the year before.
+Management pointed to the timing of orders from its largest distributor, along with heavier promotional activity and incentive programs.

 Stock Price Volatility